-Where is it Found At BBG&G: Terrace and Alpine Yard
+Where is it found at BBG: Terrace and Alpine Yard

 Wisteria is an incredibly vigorous climber and in the wild it engulfs trees, a bit like our native Ivy (Hedera helix).
 Its main goal in life is to reach the top of the tree canopy so it can absorb as much light as possible.
-For this reason, it grows an enormous amount in one season, this can be sometimes be as much as 20 – 30ft.
+For this reason it will grow an enormous amount in one season, this can be sometimes be as much as 20 – 30ft.

 To encourage your Wisteria to flower, it must be pruned twice a year.
 The first prune in August is the most vital, this is where the removal of the extensive growth is carried out.
 You want to prune the wispy growth down to 6 to 8 buds from the plants framework.
 This will then encourage the plant to produce flower buds, instead of putting its energy into growing as big as possible.